November 2018 Coach's Quiz

 Reason: Rule #5 applies here:

-Rule #5: Factor in Physical Limitations of Building Systems
+Rule #5: Consider the Physical Limitations of Building Systems

 When reviewing your occupancy policies, the physical limitations of the building and its systems may provide a substantial, legitimate, nondiscriminatory reason for limiting the number of people allowed to live there.
 According to the Keating memo, the age or capacity of the building and other physical limitations, along with the size of the bedrooms and overall size and configuration of the unit—are relevant for determining whether a community’s occupancy standards are reasonable.